learnpoint/learnpoint-api-docs/models.md

    Email2 (string?),
    MobilePhone (string? optional) <i>Omitted if the client is not authorized for MobilePhone read access</i>, MayExposeMobilePhoneToStudents (boolean optional) <i>Omitted if the client is not authorized for MobilePhone read access</i>
+   WorkPhone (string? optional) <i>Omitted if the client is not authorized for WorkPhone read access</i>, MayExposeWorkPhoneToStudents (boolean optional) <i>Omitted if the client is not authorized for WorkPhone read access</i>,
 }
 </pre>